bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 - [x] Switch from Windows to Mac with sound
 - [ ] HDMI Sound

-Note: Mac startup sound needs to go to OpenCore to open
+Note: Mac startup sound needs to go to `config.plist` to open

 Switching from Windows to Mac sound requires the Windows sound card driver to be a third-party driver or Windows original driver